Co-princes of Andorra: Contemporary political role

-Each co-prince is granted an annual allowance by the General Council to dispose of as he or she sees fit.
-Each appoints a personal representative in Andorra, and in the case of incapacitation of one of them, the constitution provides for the other prince to govern in his or her absence, with the concurrence of the Andorran head of government or the General Council.
+Each co-prince is granted an annual allowance by the General Council to dispose of as they see fit.
+Each appoints a personal representative in Andorra, and in the case of incapacitation of one of them, the constitution provides for the other prince to govern in their absence, with the concurrence of the Andorran head of government or the General Council.

 Certain treaties require the participation of the co-princes (or their designated representatives) in their negotiation process as well as their final approval; these are detailed in Articles 66 and 67 of the constitution.

 The co-princes jointly retain the right to propose amendments to the constitution; this same right rests with the General Council.
 They have no veto power over legislation passed by the General Council, though they do retain a veto over certain international treaties, as described above.

 Vacancy

 In case of vacancy of either co-prince, Andorra "recognizes the validity of the interim procedures foreseen by their respective statuses, in order for the normal function of Andorran institutions not to be interrupted".